elightup/slim-seo/README.md

 Everyone can use Slim SEO!

-However, Slim SEO is perfecly suitable for users who prefer simplicity or do not like the complicated options that other SEO plugins provide.
+However, Slim SEO is perfectly suitable for users who prefer simplicity or do not like the complicated options that other SEO plugins provide.
 It's also a good choice for users with little SEO knowledge and just want to use SEO plugins to automate their jobs.

 ## Installation